ericoporto/ags-manual-wiki/DrawingSurface.md

 You can also resize the image as you draw it.
 In order to do this, simply specify a *width* and *height* that you wish to resize the image to when it is drawn.

+As of **AGS 3.6.0**, you can also cut the original image in a specific rectangle using it's x,y position and width and height.

 **NOTE:** This command only works if the image to be drawn is the same color depth as the surface that you are drawing onto.